 Unfortunately, this problem not only remains unresolved, but has also worsened in the recent years.

-In February 2015, the Open Dialog Foundation prepared a report, which details 44 high-profile cases of political refugees or asylum-seekers that have been victims of abuse of the Interpol system by authoritarian states.
+In February 2015, the Open Dialogue Foundation prepared a report, which details 44 high-profile cases of political refugees or asylum-seekers that have been victims of abuse of the Interpol system by authoritarian states.
 In July 2015, we presented a written submission to Interpol’s General Secretariat within the framework of contribution to the work of the Working Group on the Processing of Information in Lyon, France.
 We are pleased to furnish you with our materials, which form the attachments to this letter.
 Of the analysed 44 cases, 18 cases of political persecution involved Russia, 10 – Kazakhstan, 5 – Belarus, 2 – Iran and 2 – Turkey.
 When analysing the issue of misuse of the Interpol system, it should be noted that, based on the Freedom House ranking, most of the members of Interpol are recognised as undemocratic.

 1. Criminal prosecution of refugees through the mechanism of INTERPOL